Blizzard (Marvel Comics)

-Blizzard is the name of different fictional characters appearing in American comic books published by Marvel Comics.
-The character is usually depicted as a member of Iron Man's rogues gallery.
+Blizzard is the name of several fictional characters appearing in American comic books published by Marvel Comics, who are primarily enemies of Iron Man.

 The Donnie Gill incarnation has had the most appearances, appearing in several forms of animated media and video games as well as a live-action incarnation in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Dylan Minnette, though the Gregor Shapanka and Randy Macklin incarnations have also appeared in animation.

 Publication history

 Created by Stan Lee and Don Heck, the Gregor Shapanka version of Blizzard appeared as Jack Frost in Tales of Suspense #45 (Sept.
 1963), and as Blizzard beginning in Iron Man #86 (May 1976).
 He was killed off in The Amazing Spider-Man Annual #20 (Nov.
 1986).

-The Donnie Gill Blizzard first appeared in Iron Man #223 (Oct.
+The Donnie Gill incarnation of Blizzard first appeared in Iron Man #223 (Oct.
 1987) and was created by David Michelinie and Bob Layton.

-The Randy Macklin version of Blizzard first appeared in the Marvel Holiday Special #2 (Jan.
+The Randy Macklin incarnation of Blizzard first appeared in the Marvel Holiday Special #2 (Jan.
 1993) and was created by Sholly Fisch and Tom Morgan.

 Fictional character biographies

 Gregor Shapanka

 Gregor Shapanka is a Hungarian scientist obsessed with immortality, and decides that the study of cryonics is the first step towards his goal.
 Shapanka takes a job at Stark Industries to fund his research and attempts to steal directly from Tony Stark.
-After being caught and fired by Tony Stark for trying to steal from Tony Stark's secret vault, Gregor creates a suit containing cold-generating devices and is dubbed by the newspapers as "Jack Frost."
+After being caught and fired by Stark for trying to steal from his secret vault, Gregor creates a suit containing cold-generating devices and is dubbed by the newspapers as "Jack Frost."
 He attempts to raid Stark Industries where he captures Pepper Potts and Happy Hogan, but is defeated by Iron Man.

 Several years later, Gregor Shapanka escaped prison and attacked Stark's Long Island industrial complex using a new far more powerful cold-generating battle suit and calling himself Blizzard.
 This time, Blizzard was out to steal Stark's climatron device which could be used to alter weather patterns.
 Blizzard nearly froze Iron Man to death, but Iron Man was rescued by Potts.
 Iron Man caused Blizzard's battle suit to short-circuit and then captured him.

 Gregor Shapanka obtained financing for recreating his cold-generating costume from multimillionaire Justin Hammer.
 Blizzard formed a partnership with two other clients of Hammer known as Blacklash and the Melter.
 Together, the three criminals attacked a hotel casino in Atlantic City, only to be defeated by Iron Man and private bodyguard Bethany Cabe.

 Shortly thereafter, Shapanka reconstructs his cold suit in prison.
 When Electro uses his electrical powers to break out of the adjoining cell, Shapanka is caught in the blast and the suit is fused to his body.
 Electro and Blizzard then join forces to take over the Daily Bugle, but are stopped by Spider-Man and Daredevil.